-3.1.10 As well as providing cultural and learning opportunities, the historic parks and open spaces, trees and landscapes in the borough also provide important environmental benefits to the local communities in Tower Hamlets.
+As well as providing cultural and learning opportunities, the historic parks and open spaces, trees and landscapes in the borough also provide important environmental benefits to the local communities in Tower Hamlets.

 As a borough with one of the highest (and rising) population densities in London, green infrastructure is a particularly valuable resource.
 Its generally free and open access contributes to the health and wellbeing of individuals, and to community cohesion and social inclusion, by providing meeting places.
 It also enhances the visual appearance of the borough.

-Green Flag Awards: In 2016, Tower Hamlets won a Green Flag Award for Meath Gardens, now bringing the number of Green Flag parks up to ten, the highest number of any borough.
-All parks that receive a Green Flag Award go into a nationwide online vote where people can vote for their favourite park.
-In 2015, Tower Hamlets' much loved Victoria Park, a registered park and garden, received thousands of votes and was crowned 'The People's Choice', an award it has received on three separate occasions in recent years.
+Green Flag Awards: In 2016, Tower for Meath Gardens, now bringing the number of Green Flag parks up to ten, parks that receive a Green Flag Award people can vote for their favourite park.
+In 2015, Tower Hamlets' much loved Victoria Park, a registered park and was crowned 'The People's Choice', an